uio-carpentry/organisational/workshop_operations/onboarding-checklist.md

 - [ ] Upon submission of [a self-organized workshop registration form](https://amy.carpentries.org/forms/self-organised/) , use the following information
   - [ ] Institutional affiliation: choose "University of Oslo"
   - [ ] Unless the workshop covers the whole core curriculum of each Carpentry, choose "Mix & Match" at "Which Carpentries workshop are you teaching?"
-  - [ ] Provide contact-us @ carpentry dot uio dot no at "Is there anyone you would like included on communication for this workshop?
-Please provide e-mail addresses"
+  - [ ] Provide contact-us @ carpentry dot uio dot no at "Is there anyone you would like included in communication for this workshop?
+Please provide email addresses."
-  - [ ] You will receive a link to the results to the pre-workshop survey from team @ carpentry dot org. **If not, please remind the regional coordinator at admin-nordic @ carpentries dot org**
+  - [ ] You will receive a link to the results of the pre-workshop survey from team @ carpentry dot org. **If not, please remind the regional coordinator at admin-nordic @ carpentries dot org**

 ### **What do I have to do and decide with co-instructors?**
 - [ ] Which episodes and exercises (minimum and extra) to cover (also share this info with helpers)
-- [ ] Who teach which episodes
+- [ ] Who teaches which episodes
 - [ ] Time allocation, including intro (inc. explanation of Code of Conduct, and other important info depending on the format (in-person/online)), breaks, and *the last 5 minutes* for closing remarks with the time to write feedback and the Carpentries post-workshop survey (link on the workshop website). )
-- [ ] Set-up/Installation help time allocation and who to be on the duty
+- [ ] Set-up/installation help, time allocation and who is doing what
 - [ ] Who to send [a self-organized workshop registration form](https://amy.carpentries.org/forms/self-organised/) (see [above](#is-there-any-general-guideline-for-the-carpentries-workshop))
 - [ ] Division of the tasks described below

 ### **What do I need to communicate with the local coordinator(s)?**
-- [ ] If the local coordinator has not been involved in the planning so far, please get in touch with carpadmin @ carpentry dot uio dot no about your plan for the workshop.
+- [ ] If the local coordinator has not been involved in the planning so far, please contact carpadmin @ carpentry dot uio dot no about your plan for the workshop.
 Include information about:
   - [ ] who are going to be the instructors,
   - [ ] if you have already recruited helpers,
   - [ ] if the format is **online** (+ needs for Zoom meeting set-up) or **in-person** (+ where),